 Your gums play a vital role in maintaining a healthy and beautiful mouth.
 Periodontal disease refers to various gum infections that can destroy the natural support of your teeth.
 If your gums or the region of your jaw that hold your teeth in place become compromised, it can lead to a wide variety of problems.
+If your gums recede too far you could need a gum grafting procedure to replace lost gum tissue.
 Fortunately, Higson Dental Group is Grande Prairie’s authority on maintaining healthy teeth and gums.

 Gum disease is one of the most common dental issues facing adults.
 Afflicting 3 out of 4 people, it’s the main reason for tooth loss after the age of 35.
 Daily brushing and flossing as well as regular dental examinations, are the most effective actions to maintaining a healthy mouth.